VadimGush/cpack/README.md

 If you want to use the already created package with dependencies:
  1. Unpack that package with `cppdep unpack`
- 2. Set include and lib path to packaged libraries
+ 2. Set include and lib path to libraries inside of package directory

 ## Structure of package directory
+Package directory is the directory that contains all libraries for every environment and information about them.

 ```
 <package directory>
 |- info.json            # contains all information about all libraries